NLnetLabs/routinator/doc/manual/source/manual-page.rst

            ASN selections.
 Then all matching VRPs are included.
 That is, selectors combine as "or" not "and".

+    .. option:: -m, --more-specifics

+           Include VRPs with prefixes that are more specifics of those given by the :option:`-p` option.
+Without this option, only VRPs with prefixes equal or less specific are included.

+           Note that VRPs with more specific prefixes have no influence on whether a route is RPKI valid or invalid and therefore these VRPs are of an informational nature only.

 .. subcmd:: validate

        This command can be used to perform RPKI route origin validation for